ItsMundo/SQL_Projects/Danny Mas-8WeekSQLChallenge/README.md

-## Danny Ma's 8 Week Challenge for SQL
+## Danny Ma's 8 Week SQL Challenge

 Danny Ma has a virtual appreniceship program and has been a great resource to the data community in regards to training and helping expand the analytical skills for anyone trying to get into Data Analytics.